orgSailingVLM/vlmbook/_sources/chapters/description/theory.md

 name: vortex
 scale: 50%
 ---
-Two dimentional flowfield around a cylindrical core rotating as a rigid body.
+Two-dimentional flow field around a cylindrical core rotating as a rigid body.
 Figure taken from {cite}`katz` (Fig. 2.11 page 34).
 ```

 The tangential velocity, induced by the vortex, can be calculated as: